 There’s a couple of different ways you could deliver these freebies.
 You could deliver them straight to the subscriber’s email or you could create a free resource library.
 I went with the option of creating a library because it was so much easier and more organized!

 What is a free resource library?

-The goal of a resource library is to provide extra valuable to your readers that they wouldn’t normally get just reading your blog.
-They’re super helpful and there’s so many things you can offer in them.
+The goal of a resource library is to provide extra value to your readers that they wouldn’t normally get just reading your blog.
+They’re super helpful and there are so many things you can offer in them.
 Like step-by-step tutorials, videos, printables, ebooks, checklists, calendars and so much more!

 How to create a resource library